aistdio/C-CPP-projects/README.md

-# C-projects

-# Matrices:
+# C/C++ projects

+# Matrices (Version in C++ language):
+Implementation of matrix library that can perform different operations with matrices

+# Matrices (Version in C language):
-Implementation of matrix library (with matrix_struct) that can perform different operations with matrices
+Implementation of matrix library that can perform different operations with matrices

 # Image Filter:
 Implementation of image filtering application with different filters to choose from (sepia/grayscale/blur/reflect)